maihd/odin-vmath/README.md

 - Constructors for fast create new data and casting data
 - Utils procedures for exact use cases.
     - Eg. angle() to get angle of vector, transform2d() to calculate transform matrix for 2d game, ...
-- Intuitively, design goals come as features: simple and easy to use, array programming, based on Odin core math library
+- Intuitively, design goals come as features:
+    - Simple and easy to use, array programming, based on Odin core math library
+    - No need to learn new API

 ## FAQs

 ### Why other math libraries?
 - I have used core:math/linalg (including glsl, hlsl), this may look good from beginning, but you will see its included too many things that not needed, and no usage documents.
-So I created my self this library for learning, focus on usage purposes only.
-That how I learn from previous [vector math library](https://github.com/maihd/vectormath.git), its have no usages, only for researching purposes, becoming too much things at time fly.
+So I created my self this library for learning, focus on usage of the purposes only.
+That how I learn from previous [vector math library](https://github.com/maihd/vectormath.git), its have no usages, only for researching purposes, becoming too much things as time flies.

 ### What procedures, data structures will be supported?
-- Only procedures, datas structures that needed for gamedev.
+- Only procedures, data structures that needed for gamedev.
 For graphics programming, you will need more procedures, more data structures, use Odin core math libraries.
 Its' good and performance.
+And the plot is, I just re-export core math procedures, for faster implementations.

 ### Some usage, mindset of procedure, data structure are wrong, and Odin offer better features or procedures?
 - I'm still learning, so if you found better approach, use it.